shakacode/react-webpack-rails-tutorial/README.md

 # Bootstrap integration
 Notice that Bootstrap Sass is installed as both a gem and an npm package.
-When running the Rails app, the bootstrap-sass gem assets are loaded directly through the asset pipeline without goign through Webpack.
+When running the Rails app, the bootstrap-sass gem assets are loaded directly through the asset pipeline without going through Webpack.

 See `app/assets/application.css.scss`.

 On the other hand when running the Webpack dev server, the bootrap-sass npm assets are loaded through Webpack (with help of the bootstrap-sass-loader).
 See `webpack/webpack.hot.config.js`.

 Bootstrap can be customized by hand-picking which modules to load and/or overwriting some of the Sass variables defined by the framework.